pivotal/docs-tap/scst-scan/create-supply-chain-workload.md

     DEV-NAMESPACE                golang-app-test-123-bbrpz     True        Succeeded   4m52s
     ```

-For information on how to retrieve scan results by using the IVS name found in the previous step,
+For information about how to retrieve scan results by using the IVS name found in the previous step,
 see [Retrieve scan results](./verify-app-scanning.hbs.md#retrieve-scan-results).